benbristow/scotrail-wifi/readme.md

 ## What?

 * Total hackjob script.
-Should connect you automatically to most Icomera ScotRail 'Scotrail Free Wifi' train hotspots instantly.
+Should connect you automatically to most Icomera ScotRail 'ScotRail Free Wifi' train hotspots instantly.
 Developed & tested on an East Kilbride service.

 * Will not work within stations - they use Level3 WiFi hotspots for that instead which use a different authentication system.